 in the professional development of social workers, family therapists, and

 counselors, at all levels.
-She is an Adjunct Associate Professor at NYU
+Paula is an Adjunct Associate Professor at

-and has taught family therapy at the graduate level and institute level.
+NYU and Columbia and has taught family therapy at both the graduate

-She has presented workshops on Family Therapy in Action,
+and institute levels.
+She has presented workshops on Family Therapy in

 conferences around the country.
 She has trained intensively with